A male Buddy for your child

 Expectations: What would the child want to do with the Buddy?
 What would you like to see them doing?

 Principles of raising your child, values, ways of living: Which principles of raising your child or ideological issues are those you would like another adult to share and carry out?
 Which are the things you can be flexible with?
-What kind of a man you trust and appreciate?
 What kind of things would be difficult to accept in another adult?
 What could be an obstacle in building the trust and relationship with the Buddy?

 Alcohol, nicotine: do you use?
 What do you think of if the Buddy smokes or uses alcohol?